verge-io/docs/docs/glossary.md

 # Key Terms / Glossary

 ***
+### System
+A vergeOS system is a collection of nodes used to deploye workloads across a common vSAN instance.
+A single vergeOS system can be made up of 1 or more Clusters and vSAN Storage Tiers.
+A vergeOS system can be connected to other vergeOS systems for the purposes of centralized montoring, authentication, and management as well as replicating snapshots and vSAN repair service

 ### Controller Nodes
 In any VergeOS Site, the first two nodes (node1 and node2) are considered the Controller nodes.
 They handle the controller functions of VergeOS.
 These are functions like handling the User Interface, Networking, and VSAN functions.
 For larger environments, they can be set as dedicated controllers where they only handle controller functions and don't run workloads.